 It's a great way to keep your dog active and in sync during the off-season.
 Plus, it's an opportunity to showcase your dog's abilities and to connect with others who share the same passion.
 Many lifelong friendships are forged while training and competing.

 Retriever breeds have competed in field trials in the US since the 1930s.
-In the beginning, the tasks required of the dogs were not much different than we see in hunt tests today.
+In the beginning, the tasks required of the dogs were not much different than we see in hunting tests today.
 But as the dogs got better, the tasks got harder.
 And as the tasks got harder they became less like hunting.

 Eventually, hunters wanted a way to test their dogs' actual hunting abilities.
 A few different programs were tried but with little success.